apache/hadoop/hadoop-hdds/docs/content/interface/OzoneFS.md

 hdfs dfs -ls o3fs://bucket.volume.om-host.example.com:5678/key
 {{< /highlight >}}

-When the port number is not specified, it will be retrieved from config key `ozone.om.address`.
+When the port number is not specified, it will be retrieved from config key `ozone.om.address` if defined; or it will fall back to the default port `9862`.
 For example, we have `ozone.om.address` configured as following in `ozone-site.xml`:

 {{< highlight xml >}}